nastatsan/IIT.rb/README.md

 Then you will add your tasks to your own directory and open a [pull request](http://lmgtfy.com/?q=pull+request+github "Pull request") to this repo.

+## P.S.
+We have a [kittens](https://github.com/ARtoriouSs/IIT.rb/tree/master/kittens "Kittens!!1")!

-### P.S.
+### P.P.S.
 Tanya have /private/videos folder on her mac!!1